 Adam: What makes it a high value real-time payment, as opposed to a low value real-time payment?

 Craig: It’s mostly about the workflow of the payment.
 For example, you wouldn’t be doing repair processing on a consumer payment unless they were a higher net worth individual, but you would be doing it for a smaller enterprise or a large corporate.
 High value payments, although nominally focused on the transaction value, actually refer to the use of those high value RTGS systems and cross-border payments.
 However, with many new instant payments schemes supporting higher value or even unlimited transaction values, and new ISO 20022 standards providing greater interoperability between schemes, high and low value real-time payments are converging.

 ACI is unique in that we have a long history of supporting the workflows for both high and low value payments: both the corporate and retail sides of the house for financial institutions.
-In fact, every day we process about $14 trillion worth of payments and securities and about $13 and a half trillion of that occurs within our high value payment segment.
+In fact, every day we process trillions worth of payments and securities and a majority of that occurs within our high value payment segment.
 So these are B2B, or corporate-based instructions.